jansdhillon/landscape-demo/README.md

 - Run `pro fix` commands on each Landscape-managed Ubuntu instance after provisioning.
 This simulates patch drift between various machines, and makes for more interesting demos.
 - snapshot.sh will take a point in time snapshot of Landscape and a selection of LXD instances.
 - restore.sh will restore a point in time snapshot of Landscape and a selection of LXD instances.
-- REST API enhancements to preconfigure scripts, repository mirrors, and profiles, to make the demo more complete.
+- REST API enhancements to preconfigure scripts, repository mirrors, and profiles to make the demo more complete.
-- Use Juju instead of quickstart